 Critical scholars tend to attribute the first creation story to the P source.
-While the second creation story is attributed to the J source.
+At the same time, the second creation story is attributed to the J source.
 The documentary hypothesis states that in the Pentateuch (the first five books of the bible) we find parallel stories, like the creation stories that sometimes conflict in their details.
-Also, we can find different styles and idealogy in each source.
-Which lead to the conclusion they were written down at different periods in time and by different authors and then edited later into one book.
+Also, we can find different styles and ideas in each source.
+This lead to the conclusion they were written down at different periods in time and by other authors and then edited later into one book.

 The Genesis Creation Narratives And Cross-Cultural Compassion

 In the first creation story, God does function here in ways reminiscent of a Kohen (Priest in Hebrew).
 He gives blessings and consecrates the sabbath.
-The concern that is shown here for order and clear boundaries typifies the priestly corpus.
+The concern shown here for order, and clear boundaries typify the priestly corpus.

-If we do a bit of cross-cultural comparison, we would find out that Genesis chapter 1 likely responds to the Babylonian creation myth called the Enuma Elish.
-For example, The Biblical narrative starts with the words “when in the beginning” while the Enuma Elish starts with the words: “When on high”.
+If we make a bit of cross-cultural comparison, we will find that Genesis chapter 1 likely responds to the Babylonian creation myth called the Enuma Elish.
+For example, The Biblical narrative starts with the words “when in the beginning” while the Enuma Elish begins with the words: “When on high.”

 Moreover, the Hebrew cosmogony ends with god resting on the 7th day, hallowed on the 7th day, therefore we have a day of rest.
 The Hebrew creation story makes time sacred.